Financial Crimes – What is it exactly ?

-Though financial institutions are known to be the ultimate losers in the event of financial crimes it is now occupying the space in the common man’s life.
+Financial crimes are now affecting the common man’s life despite financial institutions being known as the ultimate losers in such events.
 Banks, NBFCs, Cooperative banks, Insurance companies, and Stock markets all face the heat of financial crimes.

 In the fight against financial crimes, Indiaforensic is the oldest ally of the bankers.
-Indiaforensic offers many certification programs for the detection and prevention of crimes in the financial system.
+Indiaforensic offers a “Certified Financial Crime Risk Analyst” program for the entry level.

-But let’s first understand what is financial crime.
+But let’s first understand what is a financial crime.

 According to the forensic accounting manual of Indiaforensic, Financial Crime is an offense that is to money and its equivalence such as cheques, credit cards, shares, investments, etc.